Florence-A/Florence-A/README.md

 ##  :pencil: Projects

-Actually I'm working at [Cool It](https://coolitagency.fr/) on a nice "file download platform" project with CRUD and stats features in the admin part.
+Actually I'm working at [Cool It](https://coolitagency.fr/) on nice IT projects designed to enhance companies organization.